-4.2 EHC related capabiities
+4.2 EHC related apabilities

 Clarification of maxNumberEHC-Contexts meaning

 As indicated in section 2.3, two different interpretations of maxNumberEHC-Contexts were proposed.
 In [10] it is proposed to clarify that the parameter indicates the number of contexts supported by the UE’s compressor and decompressor separately while in [15], it is assumed they are indicated jointly.